 Neuroleptic malignant syndrome is a very rare condition that only one or two out of every 10,000 people on antipsychotic medications will experience.
 The drugs affect the nervous system, and this causes muscle rigidity and a high fever.

-Zoloft may also cause the following symptoms when it is misused:
+Zoloft may also cause the following side effects when it is misused:

 - Abnormal bleeding